 A REG episode developed during the second aircraft measurement period leading to the accumulation of atmospheric aerosols in the area.
-A wildfire outbreak from North Africa also took place (Fig. 2), as well as a light dust outbreak during the 16th July (Figs. 2 and 5).
-The REG episode resulted in the development of aerosol layers at high altitude, as also observed with the ceilometer at MSA (Figs. 6c,d).
-PM10 concentrations were rather constant and quite similar at both MSA and MSY but on average lower than during the SDE period.
-Only on 16th July, PM10 concentrations at MSA, due to the impact of the dust outbreak at the altitude of MSA station, where closer to a SDE scenario rather than a REG scenario (Table 2).
-This pattern was also reflected in the high PM{1/10} ratio measured from the 10th July with the exception of the 16th July afternoon at MSA when the PM{1/10} ratio was lower.
-The lower impact of the dust outbreak during these days compared to the first period was confirmed by the markedly lower MM from PM speciation analysis (Fig. 5b).
-Despite the higher MM at MSA, those of the remaining PM10 components and BC were similar at both sites.
+A wildfire outbreak from North Africa took also place (Fig. 2), as well as a light dust outbreak during the 16th July (Figs. 2 and 5).
+The REG episode resulted in the development of aerosol layers at high altitude, as also observed with the ceilometer at MSA (Figs. 6c,d). $PM{10}$ concentrations were rather constant and quite similar at both MSA and MSY but on average lower than during the SDE period.
+Only on 16th July, $PM{10}$ concentrations at MSA, due to the impact of the dust outbreak at the altitude of MSA station, where closer to a SDE scenario rather than a REG scenario (Table 2).
+This pattern was also reflected in the high $PM{1/10}$ ratio measured from the 10th July with the exception of the 16th July afternoon at MSA when the $PM{1/10}$ ratio was lower.
+The lower impact of the dust outbreak during these days compared to the first period was